Supplement: ODE Plugin Explanation¶

 if(S.linear().isDiagonal()){

-// Only process when the scale conversion matrix is a diagonal matrix.
+// Process only when the scale transformation matrix is diagonal.

-// Otherwise, it cannot be handled in ODE as a primitive type.
+// Otherwise, it cannot be handled as a primitive type in ODE.

 if(!S.translation().isZero()){